Find the best attractions in Central Bruce County

 The art of vacationing begins here

-Those with a taste for curiosity find that in the Interior Region there is much to explore.
+Those with a taste for curiosity find that there is lots to explore in the Interior Region!
 Ripley and Lucknow offer visitors two downtowns and a lighthouse.
-Be sure to make a stop at the Mildmay Cheese Haus before leaving town.
-Walkerton’s vibrant downtown offers shopping and restaurants.
+While visiting Mildmay, be sure to make a stop at the Mildmay Cheese Haus before leaving town.
+Walkerton has a vibrant downtown that offers shopping and restaurants.
 Your curiosity will likely lead you to Walkerton’s Heritage Water Garden and the memorial fountain.
-In Paisley boasts an active artistic community.
-There is lots of browsing to be done at Nature’s Millworks’ restored historic mill.
+Paisley boasts an active artistic community with lots of browsing to be done at Nature’s Millworks’ restored historic mill.
 If you like to walk, explore the trails that surround the town.
-Don’t be surprised if you a see a Mennonite horse and buggy go by.
+Don’t be surprised if you a see a Mennonite horse and buggy go by!
 This area is the heart of Bruce County’s agricultural and Mennonite communities.

 Bruce Botanical Food Gardens, Ripley

 Visiting the Bruce Botanical Food Gardens is a uniquely Canadian food adventure.
 Reconnect your family to the food we take for granted.
 There’s much to learn about sustainable agriculture and the issues facing small family farms.
 Discover issues of food insecurity and get a real hands-on experience.
 Here, you’ll explore over 250 varieties of rare, endangered, heirloom and world food plants – over 10,000 plants in all with more coming every year.
 Learn about ancient plants and plants with crazy names.
 This non-profit organization promises a truly unique experience.

 Saugeen Bluffs Conservation Area